-To promote sustainable access, applications within or next to the settlement boundaries should, where reasonable to do so, be able to demonstrate that the site is accessible by walking and that future occupiers will be able to walk to most of the local services and facilities and to a bus stop.
+- 100. As per Policy HO3, to promote sustainable access, all applications within or adjacent to the development limits should be able to demonstrate that the site is accessible by walking and that future occupiers will be able to walk to most of the local services and facilities and to a bus stop.
 Contributions and improvements must be proportionately related to the development.
 These may include the provision of entirely new footways, or the improvement, such as the widening, of existing ones.
-The footways width should ideally be sufficient for two parents pushing a child's buggy to walk side by side.
-It might at times be necessary to provide wider footways, such as near the school or other places where pedestrian flows are likely to be high or where people gather and linger.

-It may not always be appropriate to provide new or widened footways in the more historic village centre.
+The footway width should be sufficient for two parents pushing a child's buggy to walk side by side, a minimum width of 1.5m.
+It is acknowledged that the actual width will be determined through an application, determined by site use, the nature of the adjacent highway and location.
+It might at times be necessary to provide wider footways, such as near the school or other places where pedestrian flows are likely to be high or where people gather and linger. - 101.
+It may not always be appropriate to provide new or widened footways in the more village centre.
 Fortunately, traffic tends to be going slower in the centre due to the narrowness of many of the lanes, and so the roads are effectively operating as shared spaces.